Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/introduction.md

 editor to submit an answer to the question, for which they will receive an checkmark-based assessment and feedback from the course instructor.

-## Technologies for Learning About Discrete Structures
+## Technologies for Learning About Web Development

 - **IMPORTANT**: All students must have a department approved laptop to take the CMPSC 302 course.
 You can learn whether or not your laptop meets the